 For further information and assistance, please contact the HIPAS staff, Data Unit staff by email.

 Florida has a very broad public records law.
 Most written communications to or from state officials regarding state business are public records available to the public and media upon request.
 Your email communications may therefore be subject to disclosure

-If you have a story to tell, or something or someone to Spotlight, please contact Steve McCoy at the Bureau of EMS, Data Unit.
+If you have a story to tell, or something or someone to Spotlight, please contact Joshua Sturms at the Bureau of EMS, Data Unit.

 This page was reviewed and updated on August 23, 2016